russellgordon/ics3u-s2-2024-25/content/source-ics3u/shared/Concepts/Publisher-Subscriber Messaging Pattern.md

 #### Update view

-Next, we can adjust `EnrolmentsView` so that it:
+Next, we adjust `EnrolmentsView` in three ways.

-1. retrieves a reference to the change notifier class from the environment
+First, we retrieve a reference to the change notifier class from the environment:
-2. creates its view models and keeps them as stored properties
-3. observes the change notifier and updates its view models when a database change occurs

-Here is the first change:

 ![[Pasted image 20250512164147.png]]

-Here is the second change:
+Next, we create its view models as stored properties – these are in turn passed as arguments to the views that use them:

 ![[Pasted image 20250512164311.png]]

-Here is the third and final change:
+Finally, we make `EnrolmentsView` observe the change notifier and update its view models when a database change occurs:

 ![[Pasted image 20250512165734.png]]